 *The disease may also resemble some symptoms of, and has been linked to, adenomyosis

-*Comorbid pain syndromes, mood conditions and asthma are also common in individuals with endometriosis
+*Comorbid pain syndromes, mood conditions and asthma have been documented in some individuals with endometriosis

-Not all persons with endometriosis will have all symptoms, and no two cases are identical.
+Not all persons with endometriosis will have all symptoms or comorbidities, of course, and no two cases are identical.

 Where it is: the disease may present at an early age and typically develops on the pelvic structures including the rectovaginal cul de sac, peritoneum, bladder, bowels, intestines, ovaries and fallopian tubes.
 However, endometriosis is also often diagnosed in areas outside the reproductive organs i.e. diaphragm and lungs, where it can induce a dangerous condition called Catamenial Pneumothorax.
 “Pelvic endometriosis” is traditionally defined as lesions of the tubes, ovaries and local peritoneum; “extrapelvic disease” is wide-ranging and refers to that found elsewhere – including the gastrointestinal tract, urinary tract, pulmonary system, extremities, skin, central nervous system and beyond.
 Rarely, endometriosis may be diagnosed even in areas as far removed from the abdominopelvic region as the brain and soleus/gastrocnemius muscles – though again, this is highly uncommon – indeed, in performing over 8,000 procedures across a span of 25+ years, we have never encountered brain endometriosis in our practice.
 There are also highly uncommon, sparse reports in the literature of vena cava invasion in a post-menopausal woman; on the adrenal gland; periclitoral endometriosis; the iliac vein; intrahepactic endometriosis; nasal endometriosis; and other very rare manifestations of the disease.
 Symptoms often start early in life, but may be ignored by caregivers, healthcare consumers and practitioners alike.
 An estimated 70% of teens with pelvic pain go on to be later diagnosed with endometriosis.